One-Bowl Chewy Brownies

 - Preheat oven to 350 degrees F (180 C).
 Set aside an 8×8 or 9×9-inch baking pan.
 Line the interior with parchment paper, if you like, to make it easy to lift out the baked brownies.

 - In the microwave at 50% power or in a medium saucepan set over low heat, melt together the chocolate and butter, stirring frequently.
 When fully melted and smooth, remove from heat.
-Add the sugar, espresso powder, and eggs, whisking vigorously to fully incorporated.
+Add the sugar, espresso powder, and eggs, whisking vigorously to fully incorporate.
 Add vanilla and sea salt and whisk again.

 - Sprinkle flour and chocolate chips over the batter.
 Stir with a spoon or spatula just until combined.
 Scrape batter into the prepared baking pan, using the spatula to press batter into the corners if necessary.